A Brighter Future for All Youth

 A community-based program for youth ages 12-18 that focuses on policing, leadership, education and good citizenship.

-Power Play is a free, weekly, drop-in hockey (winter) and soccer (summer) program that engages youth ages six to 17 and their families.
+Power Play is a free, weekly hockey (winter) and soccer (summer) program that engages youth ages six to 17 and their families.

 Bridges to Brighter Futures is a child and youth crime prevention, education and intervention Program which includes multiple targeted community engagement initiatives led by the Calgary Police Service in collaboration with the Calgary Police Youth Foundation.